BuildingSync/TestSuite/README.md

 ## Modeling Level of Detail Definitions
 The Modeling Level of Detail (MLOD) is similar in concept to the [Model View Definitions (MVD)](https://technical.buildingsmart.org/standards/mvd/) defined by IFC.
 MLODs define a subset of the overall BuildingSync schema necessary for a specific use case or workflow.
 The two primary use cases for defining levels are to:
-1. Ensure alignment with different portions of ASHRAE Standard 211
+1. Ensure alignment with different portions of ASHRAE Standard 211 (Use Case = Audit)
 1. Enable BuilingSync XML files to be used with the [BuildingSync gem](https://github.com/BuildingSync/BuildingSync-gem) and run through the OpenStudio simulation workflow.
+(Use Case = OpenStudio_Simulation)

 The formal definitions for the levels are defined using Schematron files, which are located in `spec/use_cases/[schema_version]/[Level_XXX]_[Use_Case].sch`.
 Level definitions are in alignment with the ASHRAE Standard 211 levels as defined below: